artemis-mike/jeanne-disk/README.md

-# Jeanne d'Isk - a tool to quckly find potential to reclaim disk space
+# Jeanne d'Isk - a tool to quickly find potential to reclaim disk space